- A top-level guide to data lakes

 Logical design refers to the relationship between different entities in the warehouse, whereas the storage and retrieval of data are considered in the physical design.

-Before designing, consider the following:
+Before designing a data warehouse, it’s important to consider the following:

 - Type of data that will be stored in the warehouse

 - Relationship between and within data groups